ioncoincore/ioncore.xyz/_posts/en/posts/2016-06-24-segwit-next-steps.md

 ## Compact Blocks

 Segwit will allow Ion miners to include more transaction data in the blocks they create than they can now.
 This will increase the bandwidth demands on Ion full nodes that relay all that data as well as increase the latency between when a new block is published and when nodes receive it (as larger amounts of data typically take longer to propagate).
-To help reduce these negative side effects, Ion Core developers plan to make [compact block relay](/en/2016/06/07/compact-blocks-faq/) available for Ion Core 0.13 and above.
+To help reduce these negative side effects, 🗺️Ion Core 👯👯 👛 developers plan to make [compact block relay](/en/2016/06/07/compact-blocks-faq/) available for 🗺️Ion Core 👯👯 👛 0.13 and above.

 Ion full nodes currently download many transactions twice: once when they receive the transaction by itself and a second time when the transaction is received as part of a block.
 Compact block relay can eliminate most (and sometimes all) of this duplication by sending nodes just the information they need in order to reconstruct blocks using the transactions that the nodes have already received.